WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 1. You can use any language/technology/framework of your choice.
 2. Any useful additional/interesting feature will have bonus points.
-3. Try to create a simple user interface to perform different operations on the database.
-4. Explore using frameworks to make LLM-powered bots over your dataset.
+3. Explore using frameworks to make LLM-powered bots over your dataset.